When is anger a problem?

-Read moreSchizophrenia is a mental illness that affects brain function.
-Specifically, it affects thoughts, behaviour, language, and perception.
-A person with schizophrenia has an altered perception of reality, meaning they may have trouble distinguishing between what is real and what is not.
+Read moreSchizophrenia is a mental illness that affects thoughts, behaviour, speech, and perception.
 Read on to understand the symptoms and treatment of schizophrenia.

-Schizophrenia may cause intense delusions and hallucinations as well as long periods of reduced expression, motivation and general functioning.
+Schizophrenia may cause intense delusions and hallucinations as well as long periods of reduced expression, motivation, and general functioning.

 Schizophrenia is thought to affect men and women in equal measure, although it may have an earlier onset in males.